breandan/galoisenne/latex/popl2024/rebuttal.md

 #### Obvious way to compute the intersection

 In practice, we only need two grammars to compute the intersection $\mathcal{L}(\mathcal{G}) \cap \Delta_d(\sigma)$ (CFL ∩ LEV), but in general there may be more than two grammars in the conjunctive case.
 It may be possible to sample paths through the Levenshtein automaton, but in practice when using the Levenshtein automaton, we encode the bounded L-CFL reachability problem as a single SAT instance and let the solver find all solutions directly.
-We must confess is a little unclear here precisely what baseline the reviewer is referring to, but perhaps they are referring to sampling $\Delta_d(\sigma)$ and rejecting the strings not in $\mathcal{L}(\mathcal{G})$, which is indeed the procedure we use in Sec.
+We must confess it is a little unclear here precisely what baseline the reviewer is referring to, but perhaps they are referring to sampling $\Delta_d(\sigma)$ and rejecting the strings not in $\mathcal{L}(\mathcal{G})$, which is indeed the procedure we use in Sec.
 8.1 of the experiments, before reranking.

 #### Section 4.2